Fascinating to see all these moral high grounders and gender extremists debate the rather unproven

 , spatchcock people into ethnic and religious blocks that deny their individuality.
 If you want to ban inoffensive images of the prophet, Nawaz said, then I am sorry, I am not that type of literalist Muslim.

 In other words, neither community leaders nor multicultural bureaucrats could talk of the Muslim community whose taboos must be observed.
 There were many Muslim communities and ex-Muslims, too, and they should be free to argue

-full force of his critique, Shafiq slipped an aside into his open letter to Nick Clegg.
+felt the full force of his critique, Shafiq slipped an aside into his open letter to Nick Clegg.
 He talked of Nawaz's expected, suspected, wanted reaction from the minority of unhinged in those communities .
-Nawaz was deliberately soliciting attacks from
+Nawaz was deliberately

 At the heart of this is, yet again, a completely innocuous Jesus & Mo cartoon which Maajid clearly considers to be anything but offensive, hence the tweet